 The School Test Coordinator will distribute test materials to and collect materials from the Test Administrators each test administration day.
 Test materials must not be stored in classrooms prior to or following the day of administration.
-Your state may have additional guidance; refer to your School Test Coordinator.

 Test materials that must be distributed by School Test Coordinators to Test Administrators for computer-based test administration include: